 Practice solving problems is one of the best ways to prepare for computational accounting questions.
 Selected textbook exercises, problems, cases, and written assignment questions will be assigned but not graded.
 These exercises and problems should be considered as a minimum.
 The more problems you do, the more comfortable you will be with computational questions on the examinations.
-Solutions to selected exercises, problems, cases, and written assignment questions to selected exercises, problems, cases, and written assignment questions to selected exercises, problems, cases, and written assignment questions will be available from the course website.
+Solutions to selected exercises, problems, cases, and written assignment questions will be available from the course website.